Ultimate Guide to Philodendrons

 Why do philodendrons make excellent houseplants?

-The reason philodendrons make such good indoor plants is that they grow fast, adapt to various lighting and water conditions and thrive indoors very well.
+The reason philodendrons make such good indoor plants is that they adapt to various lighting and water conditions and thrive indoors very well.
 The plants have large, green, dark leaves which allow them to absorb even the tiniest traces of light and water.
 Often, the reason philodendron leaves turn yellow is that people overwater them.

 Philodendrons tend to like warmer climates, but if the indoor areas can be kept warm, they will continue to grow and thrive even during the winter.

-How to care for a philodendron
+How do you care for a philodendron?

-- Watering – Philodendrons do not need nearly as much water as some other houseplants.
 In fact, the best way to keep them growing is to let the top layer of soil get dried out.
 Roughly the first inch or so, which is usually about the length of the tip of your finger to the first knuckle.
 If you can insert your finger that far and feel the dried soil at the top, the more damp soil below, then you are watering it right.